-- (b) with respect to the status of the bidder: - (i) the fact that he is ineligible or not pre qualified and - (ii) the fact that he is uninvited; - (c) with respect to bid documents, an unsigned bid; - (d) with respect to time, date and location for submission: - (i) any bid received after the date and time for submission stipulated in the solicitation documents; - (ii) any bid submitted at the wrong location - (8) In cases of major deviations, bids may not be considered any further. - (9) In all cases of rejection, a letter stipulating the reasons for rejection shall be sent, and the bidder shall not be permitted to amend his bid to become compliant. - (10) Subject to any provision to the contrary, the following shall be considered as minor deviations: - (a) the use of codes; - (b) the difference in standards; - (c) the difference in materials - (d) alternative design; - (e) alternative workmanship - (f) modified liquidated damages;
+- (c) changes to make an unresponsive bid responsive; - (4) Notwithstanding sub-Section (3) of this section, the procuring entity may correct purely arithmetical errors that are discovered during the examination of tenders. - (5) The procuring entity shall give prompt notice of the correction to the supplier or contractor that submitted the tender. - (6) A major deviation shall result in a rejection of bid while a minor deviation shall be subject to clarification. - (7) The following shall be considered as major deviations: - (a) with respect to clauses in an offer: - (i) unacceptable sub-contracting; - (ii) unacceptable time schedule if time is of essence; - (iii) unacceptable alternative design, and - (iv) unacceptable price adjustment; - (b) with respect to the status of the bidder; - (i) the fact that he is ineligible or not pre-qualified, and - (ii) the fact that he is uninvited; - (c) with respect to bid documents an unsigned bid; - (d) with respect to time, date and location for submission: - (i) any bid received after the date and time for submission stipulated in the solicitation document; - (ii) any bid submitted at the wrong location. - (8) In cases of major deviations, bids shall not be considered any further and, where unopened, shall be returned as such to the bidder. - (9) In all cases of rejection, a letter stipulating the reasons for rejection shall be sent, and the bidder shall not be permitted to amend his bid to become compliant. - (10) Subject to any provision to the contrary, the following shall be considered as minor deviations: - (a) the use of codes;

-- (g) omission in minor items - (h) discovery of arithmetical errors; - (i) sub-contracting that is unclear and questionable - (j) difference methods of construction; - (k) difference in final delivery date; - (I) difference in delivery schedule; - (m) completion period where these are not of essence; - (n) non-compliance with some technical local regulation; - (o) payment terms; and - (p) any other condition that has little impact on the bid. - (11) In cases not mentioned above and where there exists a doubt as to whether a particular condition in a bid is a major or a minor deviation, the following rules shall apply: - (a) where the impact on the costs is major, it shall be regarded as a major deviation; and - (b) where the impact on the costs is minor, it shall be regarded as a minor deviation. - (12) In cases of minor deviations, written clarification may be obtained from the supplier or contractor and, where applicable, an offer made for the correction of the minor deviation.
+the difference in standards; (b) (c) the difference in materials; (d) alternative design; (e) alternative workmanship; (f) modified liquidated damages; omission in minor items; (g) (h) discovery of arithmetical errors; sub-contracting that is unclear and questionable; (i) different methods of construction; (j) (k) difference in final delivery date; (1) difference in delivery schedule; completion period where these are not of essence; (m) non-compliance with some technical local regulation; (n) (o) payment terms; and any other condition that has little impact on the bid. (p) In cases not mentioned above and where there exists a doubt as to whether (11)a particular condition in a bid is a major or a minor deviation, the following where the impact on the costs is major, it shall be regarded as a major where the impact on the costs is minor, it shall be regarded as a minor deviation. (b) In cases of minor deviation, written clarification may be obtained from the supplier or (12)